Gingerbread Cut-Out Cookies

 Yield: 22 large cookies

-Pan: baking sheet
+Pan: 2 baking sheets

 Difficulty: intermediate